hieunv0828/yocto-autobuilder2/README-Guide.md

 and other outputs between nodes.
-A similar configuration can be deployed by performing the steps given below, which were written for Ubuntu 18.04.In order for both the controller and worker nodes to be able to access the NFS share without issue, the "pokybuild3" user on all systems must have the same UID/GID, or sufficient permissions must be granted on the /srv/autobuilder path (or wherever you modified the config files to point to).
+A similar configuration can be deployed by performing the steps given below, which were written for Ubuntu 18.04.In order for both the controller and worker nodes to be able to access the NFS share without issue, the "pokybuild" user on all systems must have the same UID/GID, or sufficient permissions must be granted on the /srv/autobuilder path (or wherever you modified the config files to point to).
 The following instructions assume a controller node